mcsee/Software-Design-Articles/Articles/Artificial Intelligence/From Helpful to Harmful How AI Recommendations Destroyed My OS/readme.md

 [Twitter](https://x.com/1909251946235437514)

-> TL;DR: The memo requires Shopify's workers to be proficient in AI tools.
+> TL; DR: The memo requires Shopify's workers to be proficient in AI tools.

 ---